 - Advocacy for individual students

-Please visit York University Graduate Students’ Association (YUGSA) for more information.
+Please visit York University's Graduate Student Association (YUGSA) for more information.

 York is a welcoming and breastfeeding friendly university and is committed to providing the York community with a supportive environment for breastfeeding.
 Our community members may feed or breastfeed their children on our campuses, subject to health and safety requirements.